Jean Grey: 1960s

-Jean Grey debuted under the codename Marvel Girl in The X-Men #1 (September 1963), created by writer Stan Lee and artist/co-writer Jack Kirby.
+Jean Grey debuted under the code name Marvel Girl in The X-Men #1 (September 1963), created by writer Stan Lee and artist/co-writer Jack Kirby.
+In the initial issue, Grey is introduced along with Cyclops, Beast, Iceman, and Warren Worthington III, as the students of Professor X, who battle Magneto.
 The original team's sole female member, Marvel Girl was a regular part of the team through the series' publication.
+The masculine characters often express their attraction to Marvel Girl.
 Initially possessing the ability of telekinesis, the character was later granted the power of telepathy, which would be retconned years later as a suppressed mutant ability.
+Later issues of X-Men of the mid-1960s written by Roy Thomas emphasize the subplot of the "melodramatic unrequited romance" between Scott Summers and Jean Grey.